eprogram1/Getting-and-cleaning-data/README.md

  ## Explanation of the run_analysis.R script
    The steps followed in the scripts are the following
  1.	 load all the data files
-2.	library(dplyr)
-3.	 features load
+2.	features load
-4.	 labels load
+3.	labels load
-5.	 test data load
-6.	 assign the names to the columns
+4.	test data load & assign the names to the columns
-7.	 train data load
-8.	 assign the names to the columns
+5.	train data load  & assign the names to the columns
-9.	  join all the values in data_test_train variable
+6. join all the values in data_test_train variable
+7.	erase () from variable names
-10.	 select the columns that include mean or std in their label
+8.	select the columns that include mean or std in their label + Subject ID + Activity
-11.	 calculate the mean value of the columns
+9.	calculate the mean grouped by subject Id and activity
-12.	 erase the added values by aggregate
-13.	 change the number of the activity type by the text assigned to each of them
-14.	 optional to visualize the data
+10. write to file